mockery/mockery/README.markdown

     $mock = \Mockery::mock(new MyClass);

-Yes, the new mock is a proxy.
+Yes, the new mock is a Proxy.
 It intercepts calls and reroutes them to the proxied object (which you construct and pass in) for methods which are not subject to any expectations.
 Indirectly, this allows you to mock methods marked final since the Proxy is not subject to those